-I’d love to know who was baking one day and thought to themselves ‘I know what would perfect this recipe, a generous dose of red food colouring!’
+I’d love to know who was baking one day and thought to themselves ‘I know what would perfect this recipe, a generous dose of red food coloring!’

 Such a bizarre missing ingredient but it somehow manages to turn a humble chocolate cake into something pretty amazing.

-Traditionally, red velvet cake has cream cheese icing but replacing it with American-style buttercream ‘frosting’ takes it to a whole new level.
+- Next level deliciousness - A traditional red velvet cake apparently has cream cheese buttercream but this recipe uses an American-style buttercream ‘frosting.’
+It takes it to a whole new level.

 If you can resist going back for seconds, you’re much stronger-willed than me.

-The method is a little bit different to your basic cake recipe.
+The method is a little bit different to a classic red velvet cake apparently.

 Actually in the magazine, these are called brownies but I don’t see one part of them that even remotely resembles a brownie (or is that cake in America?) so I called it cake.

-Scrape the batter into a lined tin.
+- Use a rubber spatula to scrape the batter into a prepared tin.
 It’s best not to use a spring-form tin or it might drip all over your oven.

 I’ve always thought buttercream was just butter beaten with icing sugar and a little milk or water the thin it so I wasn’t quite sure what the big deal was with transporting cupcake topped with it across New York in summer.